YunchaoYang/ppiclF-doc/source/examples/CMT-nek.rst

 Compiling and Running
 ^^^^^^^^^^^^^^^^^^^^^
-This example can be tested with Nek5000 by issuing the following commands:
+This example can be tested with CMT-nek by issuing the following commands:

 .. code-block:: bash

    cd ~
    git clone https://github.com/dpzwick/ppiclF.git           # clone ppiclF
-   git clone https://github.com/Nek5000/Nek5000.git           # clone Nek5000
-   mkdir TestCase                                             # make test directory cd TestCase cp -r ../ppiclF/examples/Nek5000/* .                       # copy example files to test case cd ../ppiclF                                               # go to ppiclF code cp ../TestCase/user_routines/* source/                     # copy ppiclf_user.f and PPICLF_USER.h to source make                                                       # build ppiclF cd ../TestCase
+   git clone -b jason https://github.com/dpzwick/Nek5000.git # clone CMT-nek mkdir TestCase                                            # make test directory cd TestCase cp -r ../ppiclF/examples/CMT-nek/* .                      # copy example files to test case cd ../ppiclF                                              # go to ppiclF code cp ../TestCase/user_routines/* source/                    # copy ppiclf_user.f and PPICLF_USER.h to source make                                                      # build ppiclF cd ../TestCase
-   ./makenek uniform                                          # build Nek5000 and link with ppiclF echo uniform > SESSION.NAME && echo `pwd`/ >> SESSION.NAME # create Nek5000 necessary file
+   ./makenek mstube                                          # build CMT-nek and link with ppiclF echo mstube > SESSION.NAME && echo `pwd`/ >> SESSION.NAME # create CMT-nek necessary file
    mpirun -np 4 nek5000                                      # run case with 4 processors

+Simulation Output
+^^^^^^^^^^^^^^^^^
+Previous work has been done with legacy codes and experiments for this setup.
+In this problem, a Mach 1.66 shock impacts a particle curtain of 2 mm at 20% volume fraction.
+The results can be found in `Ling et al. (2016) <https://doi.org/10.1063/1.4942184>`_.
+The upstream and downstream fronts of the particle curtain from ppiclF/CMT-nek can be compared to the legacy code and experiments.
+For ppiclF, the upstream and downstream fronts are taken by simply computing the maximum and minimum particle positions.

+..
+The scaled particle front postions in time are shown in the figure below (used with permission from).